swilliams11/apigee-apickli-apimocker-demo/mockbackend/README.md

-# API Mocker for two services Employee Registration Service and Email Service
+# Mockbackend

-API Mocker
+This backend use API Mocker as a Hosted Target in Apigee Edge.
+It does not have any policies included on the proxy.

 ## Test the app locally
   Before pushing to Apigee, it can be useful to test the application locally first to make sure everything is working as it should.

   1. Make sure you have [Nodejs](https://nodejs.org/en/download/) installed
-  2. Installl dependencies:
+  2. Install dependencies:

       ```
       cd apiproxy/resources/hosted